Self-host your Surveys with LimeSurvey and Raspberry PI

 Create Your First Survey

 At this point, your Limesurvey installation is finished.
-You can now start creating surveys by following the official LimeSurvey guide to create a new survey.
+You can now start creating surveys, as described in the official LimeSurvey guide to create a new survey.

-For example, I’ve created a simple multiple option survey to ask friends what time they prefer to schedule for a dinner:
+For example, I’ve created a simple multiple option survey to ask friends what time they prefer to schedule for a dinner.
+This will be a simple survey with only 1 question, asking to friends to select the favourite time for a dinner.

 Enjoy!